C2SM/git-course/advanced/slides/slides.md

 <!--
 - About 15 minutes
 - Remind them: the worktree is created next to the repository, not inside it - watch which directory the shell is in
-  - Main source of confusion in this exercise
 - If the room is ahead of schedule: good moment to take questions before the break rather than starting hooks early -->